 Kate acted for a journalist making an unprecedented application to view a range of material in a set of public care proceedings, for the purposes of public interest investigative journalism.View case >

 Kate’s defence work includes matters in the Crown Court and Magistrates’ Courts, where she has particular experience acting on behalf of vulnerable defendants.
 She is also a Level 1 Prosecutor, and has prosecuted lists in the Magistrates’ Courts as well as Crown Court matters including POCA confiscation proceedings following complex conspiracy prosecutions.
-Her experience in the family courts makes her particularly capable of dealing with matters involving domestic abuse.

 Kate has regularly appeared in the County Courts in small claims, fast-track trials, and civil applications in both the fast- and multi-track.
 During her pupillage she obtained particular experience in claims for historical child sex abuse (under the supervision of Susannah Johnson) and claims in personal injury against the Ministry of Defence (under the supervision of Adam Walker).
 She regularly acts both for and against local authorities in public liability claims.
 Her clinical negligence practice includes acting and advising in multi-track claims involving expert evidence in multiple disciplines.
+She has been instructed in matters relating to a range of issues including secondary victim psychiatric injury, chronic pain syndrome, and child sexual abuse.

 She has an efficient and effective approach to paperwork and is able to produce precise and detailed written pleadings and advices in circumstances where time is of the essence.